Logo site

 Nevertheless, Harrison fought to ensure her presence.
 The event showed the need for inclusivity.

-The past helps people to create their modernity.
+The past helps people create their modernity.
 Evidently, from history, one learns that discrimination because of ethnic or gender characteristics is the enemy of development.
 People must seek to embrace harmony at all costs.
 The American Dream was only achieved when all sectors of the country worked together.
 Consequently, for the nation to move to its future, it must avoid all the deterrents of progress.

 📎 References: